 These findings aren't completely shocking though.
 For years, the research has been out that a daily regimen of aspirin may do more harm than good.

-In a new study published in the Journal of the American College of Cardiology, researchers from Baylor College of Medicine in Texas found that nearly 12 percent of patients who had been prescribed aspirin should not be taking the medicine.
+In a 2015 study published in the Journal of the American College of Cardiology, researchers from Baylor College of Medicine in Texas found that nearly 12 percent of patients who had been prescribed aspirin should not be taking the medicine.
 And because aspirin is available over-the-counter, the team suggests this number may be even higher when considering the number of patients who have self-prescribed a daily dose.
 Aspirin helps to thin the blood and can be used to prevent blood clots, but researchers believe that for many patients, an aspirin a day could do more harm than good.

 Researchers looked at the medical records for 68,000 patients and calculated each one's risk for developing heart disease or having a stroke over the next decade.
 They considered factors such as age, gender and blood pressure.
 Researchers excluded patients with a history of cardiovascular disease, since previous studies clearly show that a daily dose of aspirin can help prevent heart attacks in this group.
 But they found that there were a number of low-risk patients taking aspirin who probably shouldn't be.

 The team found that inappropriate use of aspirin occurred more frequently in women — around 17 percent — than in men, where it was closer to 5 percent.
 In these cases, researchers concluded that their risk for heart disease and stroke was not great enough to warrant a daily dose of aspirin.
 And previous studies have shown that the risks of aspirin therapy could outweigh the benefits, particularly in women.